AprilShade/MKWorld_TimeTrials/Courses/Cheep_Cheep_Falls/strategies.md

 ![Tarzan Skip](/media/CCF/tarzan_skip.gif)

-Upsides: Saves a shroom for use in Shrine Skip.
+Upsides: Saves a shroom for use in Shrine Skip, and avoids going into the water.

 Issues: VERY HARD.
 If someone ever gets this 3/3 Zaqua will probably cry tears of joy, and Calcaire will enter eternal depression